-- The associated entity returns which were tested were lodged before the deadline date of 20 weeks after the end of the financial year. - All sampled total payments recorded in the associated entity returns agreed to the figures recorded in the financial records of the associated entities reviewed. - Total debt figures recorded in the associated entity returns agreed to the figures recorded in the financial records of the associated entities being reviewed.
+- The associated entity returns which were tested were lodged before the deadline date of 16 weeks after the end of the financial year, being 22nd October 2018. - All sampled total payments recorded in the associated entity returns agreed to the figures recorded in the financial records of the associated entities reviewed. - Total debt figures recorded in the associated entity returns agreed to the figures recorded in the financial records of the associated entities being reviewed.